alleboudy/navigation-drl/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

+4. unzip the folder and make sure to point to it in the Navigation.ipynb in the Cell under Step 2.
+Setting up the environment By default I assume it is under `/data/Banana_Linux_NoVis/Banana.x86_64`, but you can set anywhere as long as you point to it like in the line `env = UnityEnvironment(file_name="/data/Banana_Linux_NoVis/Banana.x86_64")`

+5. Run the cells of the notebook in order

 ### Instructions